MicrosoftDocs/azure-devops-docs/docs/pipelines/release/environments.md

-While the most important part of defining an environment is the automation tasks, you can also configure several properties and options for an environment in a release definition.
+While the most important part of defining an environment is the automation tasks, you can also configure several properties and options for an environment in a release pipeline.
 You can:

 * Edit the name of the environment here if required.